 The Unusual Suspects – The Collaborative Big Data Project for Nine Newcastle and Gateshead Arts and Cultural Organisations

 Jackie Hay, Morris Hargreaves McIntyre

-This is a Nesta funded project to pool, profile and segment audience data to enable these nine organisations to re-engage infrequent attenders, encourage audience cross-over and deepen audience engagement.
+Jackie is the Morris Hargreaves McIntyre project lead on The Unusual Suspects project, funded by The Digital R&D Fund for the Arts (Nesta, Arts Council England and Humanities Research Council).
+Nine arts and cultural organisations in Newcastle and Gateshead are going to pool, profile and segment their audience data to enable them to develop a series of audience offers to test the most effective ways to re-engage infrequent attenders, encourage audience cross-over and deepen audience engagement.
 Jackie will explain what they are going to do and how they are going about it.

 From Green Electricity to Green Issues Theatre: or How We’re Using Arts and Technology to Change the World from Dalston

 Feimatta Conteh, Arcola

 Arcola brings together seemingly disparate strands: award winning theatre, hydrogen fuel cell systems development, thriving youth and community engagement and embedded sustainability.
 Feimatta Conteh – Arcola’s Sustainability Manager – will talk about how all these elements come together to promote sustainability and help create a positive future.